 Wind and Land Outdoor Activities

-- Rock Climbing / Abseiling at the highest indoor gym in Europe, WoodRock ( Poprad)
+- Keep fit and lose weight from Rock Climbing / Abseiling at the highest indoor gym in Europe, WoodRock ( Poprad)

 - Parasailing at the High Tatras/ Tatra ( Something that I wanted to do badly too!)